Jockbaia/jockbaia.com/data/posts/g59sdh.md

 date: '01-09-2024'
 tags: ['blog']
 thumb: '/i/g59sdh/1.jpg'
+excerpt: 'In the midst of a web of stimuli, does it make sense to carve out a quiet space to let a bunch of human-made content flow freely?'
 ---

 A blog?
 In 2024?
 What’s the point of sharing thoughts in a place so far removed from modern social networks?
 It’s like sending memories and ideas to a remote, inaccessible post office, where no one but a few isolated travellers will read the contents.